Find the Right Partner, the Key to the Entire Community Build Process

 Early in your playground equipment supplier research process you should choose an equipment supplier that you feel confident will follow through and commit themselves to the success of your project.
 If you have not yet raised all the money for your project you may think that it is too early to involve an equipment supplier, however, you may find it difficult to raise money without a solid plan in place.
 Your plan should include a budgetary goal as well one or more playground designs.
 Preliminary designs will help you to garner support and vision for you project.
-Your representative will be able to provide a plan and 3-D images of the project vision which will help generate interest and excitement in the community.
+Your representative will be able to provide a plan and 3-D images of the project vision which will help you to generate interest and excitement in the community.

 The lead project coordinator and sales representative from the play equipment supplier should be ready, willing and able to: